 Residence students who wish to use the internet facilities must pay a user fee.
-This includes paper, internet wireless connection and hard wired connection in the houses.
+This includes internet wireless connection and hardwired connection in the houses.

-All non-residential students will be charged \$50/ year on their account for computer usage.
+All students enrolled in a program will be charged \$15 per semester on their account for Wi-Fi usage.

-Student identification Card
+Student Identification Card

-All full-time students, faculty and staff are issued an ID Card that becomes void after termination of enrolment.
-This card may be requested when using the Campus facilities for verification of identity, and will be required to sign out books from the library.
-Therefore, you need to carry it with you all the times on campus.
+All students, faculty, and staff are issued an ID Card in the Populi account.
+This card may be requested when using the Campus facilities for verification of identity and will be required to sign out books from the Library.